devcavin/netinsight/CONTRIBUTING.md

 - Open a PR with a clear description
 - Be open to feedback 🙂

-(No strict rules yet—project is evolving!)
+(No strict rules yet project is evolving!)